 This house has changed little compared to many of the others featured in the booklet.

 Brick has been used here for window sills and under the roofline.

-Aside from a change in paint colors, the house looks much as it did when built… it even sports a wood-shingled roof!
+Aside from a change in paint colors, the house looks much as it did when built.
+The current owner has restored the original clay tile roof!

 Built in 1939, this house in Spencer, Iowa, has a sign in the yard which reads “House of Tomorrow”.